Castaway depot

 A castaway depot is a store or hut placed on an isolated island to provide emergency supplies and relief for castaways and victims of shipwrecks.

 A string of depots were built by the New Zealand government on their subantarctic islands in the late-19th and early-20th centuries that were kept supplied and patrolled until modern technologies and alteration in trade routes rendered them unnecessary.

 Shipping in the subantarctic

 The standard trade clipper route from Australia and New Zealand to Europe took a line-of-latitude route in the Southern Ocean.
-Ships would drop below the Roaring Forties to make use of the prevailing westerlies that carried them around Cape Horn.
+Ships dropped below the Roaring Forties to make use of the prevailing westerlies that carried them around Cape Horn.
 These winds could be strong and the waters treacherous; moreover, the smattering of islands was often poorly charted.
 For example, in 1868, Henry Armstrong of the Amherst notified the New Zealand government that the commonly used chart prepared by James Imray in 1851 placed the Auckland Islands 35 mi south of their true position.